luksgrin/secureum-vyper-ctf-week-1/example/README.md

 # Example CTF Submission

 This is one of the vulnerable contracts of RACE-26.
 The vulnerability is that the `@nonreentrant("withdraw")` locks are not synchronized due to compiler bug in `vyper 0.3.0`.
-This allows an attacker to drain the vault.
+This allows an attacker to drain the vault through [cross-contract reentrancy](https://inspexco.medium.com/cross-contract-reentrancy-attack-402d27a02a15).
 Thus, to compile the contract, we need to use `vyper 0.3.0`, so if we have `python3.9` intalled, we must initialize an appropriate virtual environment and install the necessary dependencies:

 ```bash
 python3.9 -m venv example-python-env